Model worker: Huang Baomei 黄宝妹

 Huang Baomei (1931-) was born into an impoverished family in Pudong, Shanghai.
 At the age of 12, she earned a living with her mother as salt peddlers on the street.
 One year later, Huang became a child textile worker in the Japanese Yufeng Cotton Mill.
 When the Communist Party took over the factory, it was "nationalized" and renamed as the Shanghai No.17 Cotton Mill.

-Huang Baomei was reported to invent a new way of spinning when she continued to work for the Shanghai No.17 Cotton Mill.
-Saving the roller lap in spinning, Huang Baomei's technology was reported to save one third of the human labor and enabled the machine to run 24 hours a day.
-Also, Huang was said to be the best female worker in the Shanghai No.17 Cotton Mill to waste the least roller lap.
-Because of her “outstanding work performance”, Huang was honored the “National Model Worker” twice in 1956 and 1959.
-Like other National Model Workers, Huang Baomei received the rare chance to meet Chairman Mao and then went to Beijing by train.
+Huang Baomei was reported to invent a novel way of spinning when she continued to work for the Shanghai No.17 Cotton Mill.
+Saving the roller lap in spinning, Huang Baomei's technology was reported to save one third of the human labor and enabled the machine to run 24 hours a day; Huang was said to be the best female worker in the Shanghai No.17 Cotton Mill to waste the least roller lap.
+Because of her “outstanding work performance”, Huang was honored the National Model Worker title twice in 1956 and 1959, and received the opportunity to meet Chairman Mao.

 As a National Model Worker, Huang Baomei started to influence many other ordinary people through propaganda.
 The “advanced life” of her was soon made into a film where Huang Baomei and her co-workers all starred themselves.
 The film turned out to be successful owing to the “genuine” feelings of the actresses that might have better engaged the audience.
 Just like other propaganda films of this period, Huang Baomei was filled with state indoctrination, urging viewers to participate in the socialist construction whole-heartedly like the protagonist.

 The social impact of National Model Worker Huang Baomei also lies in her fashion choices.
 According to historian Kar Gerth, Huang Baomei became a fashion icon after her trip to the Soviet Union.
 Seeing the pretty outfit of Soviet women, Huang felt inspired to follow suit since the Soviet clothing style represented the best version of socialism to her.
 Back in China, the Soviet-influenced Huang Baomei was broadcast by the state media.
 Not only did her female colleagues in the factory imitate her style.
 Women across the whole country who saw Huang Baomei's picture started to desire for the style.
 By the example of Huang Baomei, Professor Gerth argues that the state sought to channel people's consumerist desires to the direction it wanted.